 The two diagrams I exhibited were conceived of and created between March and May 2017.
 During this time I was tutoring a group of honours students in the Visual Communication degree at UTS.
 I often wish I had the time to do the briefs I set students.
 I decided to make time, and follow the syllabus as I taught it, using the two novels as my starting point.

 Over six weeks (the first half of the semester), I took notes in lectures (delivered by Jacquie Lorber Kasunic and other staff, including myself), analysed readings and performed the assessment tasks.
 The work exhibited comes directly from this process.
-Below are pages from the process catalogue which accompanied the work in the gallery:
+Below are pages from the Contextual Portfolio which accompanied the work in the gallery:

-Description, as submitted to the Information Is Beautiful Awards (the work is longlisted):
+Description, as submitted to the Information Is Beautiful Awards (the work was longlisted for 2018):

 Scholarly context for the research driving the work:

 In her book Graphesis: Visual forms of knowledge production, Johanna Drucker aims to establish a critical frame for understanding visualisation as a primary mode of knowledge production, at a time when “graphics of all kinds have become the predominant mode of constructing and presenting information and experience.”
 (2014: 6) In particular, while recognising that information graphics originate from disciplines such as statistics and the empirical sciences which prioritise quantitative and ‘factual’ statements, Drucker challenges the notion that these visual forms are a priori forms of knowledge (reductive depictions of ‘what is’) and instead asserts that visualisations are always interpretations on the part of the designer, and presents a paradox: